DandyLyons/notes/content/Topics/Software Development/Web Development/Static Site Generation/Quartz/index.md

 *May not be up to date.*

 ### No Dataview support
-[[Dataview]] is an immensely popular plugin for Obsidian that enables a ton of killer features.
+[[Topics/Software/Obsidian/Plugins/Community/Dataview/index|Dataview]] is an immensely popular plugin for Obsidian that enables a ton of killer features.

-Unfortunately, Quartz does not render [[Dataview]] queries or content rendered by other [[Obsidian]] plugins.
+Unfortunately, Quartz does not render [[Topics/Software/Obsidian/Plugins/Community/Dataview/index|Dataview]] queries or content rendered by other [[Obsidian]] plugins.
 I believe this is also a problem for other Obsidian static site generators, such as Obsidian Publish.

 #### Workarounds
 - There is an `obsidian-run` plugin which you can download on GitHub.
 It executes the dataview queries and then outputs actual markdown.
 I believe this could potentially "pre-render" dataview, thus eliminating the problem.